Diamond / Laurence Lavallee

 How will POD sales appear on my monthly statements?

-All POD payments you receive will be made from Bridgeman Art Library International, administered through our office in London.
-As with standard licensing fees, these payments will occur 4 times a year if the amount owing is greater than the £50 GBP threshold.
+All POD payments you receive will be made from Bridgeman Images, administered through our office in London.
+They will form a part of your usual royalty statements and work under the same terms

-Why can I see products bearing my images online but do not see payment for this use on my monthly statement?
+Why can I see products bearing my images online but do not see payment for this use on my royalty statement?

 Who are Bridgeman’s POD partners?